Specializing in Indian Law

 Any selection from UNM Native American Studies courses that focuses on American Indians.
 These courses must be approved each semester by the ILC Program advisers.

-The J.D. writing requirement may be met by completing a research paper on a federal Indian law or tribal law topic.
+This requirement must be met by enrolling in an Indian Law writing seminar or by arranging with a full-time L&IPP faculty member to write a substantial research paper on a federal Indian law or tribal law topic.

 Dual Completion of the Natural Resources Certificate